msales/alexa-voiceops/README.md

 #### GetSomeFun

-Just a fun output function.
+Just a fun output function which simply returns speech only without any further functionality.

 ## How-to setup the Lambda function to be used as an Alexa Skill